hotfix-houdini/vs-futdc-bug-demo/README.md

 # Steps to reproduce
 ## Quick - Pull this repo
 Pull this repo and run the unit test repeatedly, you should see the unit test alternate between passing and failing.
-Build acceleration is mistakenly giving ProjectA's appsettings.config to ProjectB's output folder every other time.
+Build acceleration is mistakenly giving ProjectA's `appsettings.json` to ProjectB's output folder every other time.

 ## Indepth - from scratch
 0. Create a new .NET 6 solution